 - The Good: For an optional training we had 10% sign up globally, with a 70% attendance rate.
 We had tons of people giving us positive feedback during the sessions and in our post-survey.

-- The Bad: We didn’t get as many people to show up-in person as we’d like with the offer of free food.
-Majority >60% were via skype.
+- The Bad: We didn’t get as many people to show up in person as we’d like with the offer of free food.
+The majority>60% were via Skype.